 Due to the introduction of a decently-dosed progestogen-only formulation, drospirenone is a potential option for use as a progestogen in transfeminine hormone therapy.
 It may be useful not only for its progestogenic effects, but also for its potential application in testosterone suppression.
 Generally a progestogen dosage of 5- to 10-fold the ovulation-inhibiting dosage is needed to achieve maximal testosterone suppression, and less might be needed in combination with an estrogen (Aly W., 2019).
 If two of these 4-mg drospirenone tablets were taken per day, that’d be about 3 or 4 times the ovulation-inhibiting dose.
 It’d likely be a dosage sufficient for considerable suppression of testosterone levels.

 The introduction of this new drospirenone-only formulation is particularly notable in the United States, where options for progestogen-only formulations are limited and all of the other available oral progestogen-only formulations aren’t great (Wiki).
 Medroxyprogesterone acetate (MPA), megestrol acetate (MGA), and norethisterone acetate (NETA) all have undesirable off-target androgenic, estrogenic, and/or glucocorticoid activity (Wiki-Table), while progesterone has poor oral activity (Aly W., 2018; Wiki).
 Drospirenone, in contrast, has an excellent pharmacodynamic profile, with little to feel bad about.
-In this regard, it’s similar to certain other progestogens like natural progesterone, dienogest, nomegestrol acetate (NOMAC), and hydroxyprogesterone caproate (OHPC), which are all progestogens with no undesirable off-target activity similarly (Wiki-Table)—although aside from progesterone they also lack the beneficial antimineralocorticoid activity of drospirenone and progesterone.
+In this regard, it’s similar to certain other progestogens like natural progesterone, dienogest, nomegestrol acetate (NOMAC), and hydroxyprogesterone caproate (OHPC), which are all progestogens with no known undesirable off-target activity similarly (Wiki-Table)—although aside from progesterone they also lack the beneficial antimineralocorticoid activity of drospirenone and progesterone.